 So, if fever, mucus, cough, and malaise indicate a good immune reaction then what’s not right about getting frequent colds and flus?
 Symptoms of flu or cold can come only AFTER you get infected with a virus or bacteria, never before.
 Getting symptoms means that the microbe, or rather a large number of microbes, have found a way how to enter into your body.

-The body will not activate the immune system without a reason, so if you get frequent flus and colds somewhere in your system there is a big open door through which the can parade in.
+The body will not activate the immune system without a reason, so if you get frequent colds and flus somewhere in your system there is a big open door through which the can parade in.
 How to close the door?
-That is a topic for another post.
-In the meantime you can boost your immune system with foods.
+That is a topic for a different post.
+In the meantime you can learn how to boost immune system with foods.